 Entryway drop spot

 I do have a dedicated drop spot for my purse and keys.
 I picked up this little plate at Target a couple of years ago.
 It’s where I keep my keys, daily meds, and a few other items.
 My drop spot is actually in the kitchen, not the front entryway.
 Unless we’re taking a walk in the neighborhood, we always come in through the garage, and the kitchen is closer.
-I leave my keys, purse, and planner in this spot at all times, so I never spend time hunting for them.
+I leave my keys and a few other miscellaneous items in this spot at all times, so I never spend time hunting for them.

 As always, Hobbes found my quick decluttering projects extremely interesting.
 I could have featured him in just about all of my shots.